magarena/magarena/release/README.txt

 - fixed: AI getting stuck when there are many creatures on the battlefield, needs more testing
 - fixed: GUI may become unresponse, especially when playing against monte carlo AI
+- fixed: several crash bugs in monte carlo AI (crash free in more than 100,000 self play games)

 - added version of minimax that cheats
 - popup card info no longer disappears when the phase changes